d-tang9/CTFProject/README.md

 Finally, the `CTFd` folder contains a configured CTFd instance with all the challenges pre-loaded and all configuration made.

 # CTFd - CTF Platfrom
-The CTFd repository is found in the `ctfdfinal` folder and it contains an already configured CTFd instances with all the challenges and configurations pre-loaded for anyone to host this CTF project.
+The CTFd repository is found in the `spr888-ctfd-main` folder and it contains an already configured CTFd instances with all the challenges and configurations pre-loaded for anyone to host this CTF project.
 This project is based on the popular CTF platform, CTFd:
 - https://ctfd.io/
 - https://github.com/CTFd/CTFd